aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 This will:

-- Create a text file containing the device’s entire configuration.
+- Create a text file containing the device's entire configuration.
 - Create device-specific and fabric-wide documentation.
 - Push the relevant configuration to each device using eAPI.